ai-factory-azure/bootstrap-multi-repo/getting_started.md

 ## 2. Github Setup

-Create the following repos in your Github organization via "Use this template" capability in Github:
+Create the following repos in your Github organization via "Use this template" capability in Github (preferably use the same repo names):

 1. [Bootstrap](https://github.com/ai-factory-azure/bootstrap)
 2. [MLOps templates](https://github.com/ai-factory-azure/templates-mlops)